 b.
 The Commission, Department, Director, employees, officers and agents shall be immune from any suit in law or equity while performing their lawful duties within the scope of their authority.
 The Tribal Court shall have jurisdiction, however, to review any final decision of the Commission; provided, that decisions of the Commission shall only be reversed by the Tribal Court if found to be arbitrary and capricious; and provided further, that the Tribal Court shall not exercise de novo review of a decision of the Commission.

 14.07.
-Limitations on Suits Against Department and Commission.
+Limitations on Suits against Department and Commission.

 a.
 To be effective, any suit against the Department or Commission must be commenced by the filing of a petition in the appropriate venue not later than 30 days after the date of issuance of a final decision by the Department or Commission or 30 days after expiration of those periods of review set forth in §14.04.